MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 ms.service: terminal
 ---

-# Profile settings in the Windows Terminal
+# Profile settings in Windows Terminal

 The settings listed below are specific to each unique profile.
 If you'd like a setting to apply to all of your profiles, you can add it to the `defaults` section above the list of profiles in your settings.json file.